 The availability of a rich menu in senior and assisted living dining is becoming one of the keys to success.
 However, a rich menu can be achieved through a rich inventory of cooking equipment such as fryers, ovens, grills, ranges, and many other units.

 Ensure The Sanitation

-Sanitation is vital for even the regular food servicing establishments, and it is much more crucial for senior and assisted living dining.
+Sanitation is vital for even regular food servicing establishments, and it is much more crucial for senior and assisted living dining.
 The residents in these centers are more vulnerable to microbes and other contaminants.
-Therefore, all the dishes, cooking utensils, tableware, and glasses must be cleaned and sanitized in the commercial dishwashers according to the FDA Regulations while serving equipment is to be disinfected with the appropriate chemicals.
+Therefore, all the dishes, cooking utensils, tableware, and glasses must be cleaned and sanitized in the commercial dishwashers according to the FDA Regulations, while serving equipment is to be disinfected with the appropriate cleaning chemicals.

 3. Mobility and Accessibility of Food and Beverages

 As stated, the Senior and assisted living dining room trends show that enhancing the quality of service and resident experience by providing more options for high-quality meals is necessary to increase occupancy in assisted and senior living centers.
 However, creating an efficient and alluring dining room is also related to creating the right service layout with the right commercial equipment.